 Basic Tips on How to Communicate with Deaf People

 If you’re not familiar with how to communicate with a deaf person, you might feel intimidated when you meet one of us for the first time.
 As a profoundly deaf (since birth) person myself, I appreciate the effort hearing people take to communicate with me.
-There are some important things to remember, however, before learning about methods of communication used by individuals with hearing loss.

 Tap the person lightly on the shoulder

 This may sound surprising to some hearing people, but it’s totally fine to tap a deaf person on the shoulder to get their attention.
 Simply walk up to the person and do it.
 They may appear startled at first because we don’t hear anyone approaching when we feel that shoulder tap.
-This is normal so don’t feel bewildered.
+This is normal, so don’t feel bewildered.

 Wave your hand